lifeconsciousness/intelligent-interaction-g2/README.md

-Use unity version 2022.3.47f1 for the unity project.
+READ THE COMMIT MESSAGES TO UNDERSTAND HOW TO WORK WITH WEBCAM module and the unity folder